MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-AzureKeyVault-credential.md

 To configure Azure Key Vault, follow the steps described in [Configure Azure Key Vault](/power-apps/maker/data-platform/environmentvariables-azure-key-vault-secrets#configure-azure-key-vault).

+### Certificate-based authentication (preview)

+Entra-ID certificate-based authentication is one of the options that can allow customers to satisfy **Multifactor authentication (MFA) requirements**.
+Instead of using password-based authentication in Credentials, you can use certificate-based authentication (CBA), which is a method of verifying the identity of users based on digital certificates.

+To use CBA, first follow the steps described in [Configure certificate-based authentication](configure-CBA.md) .
+Otherwise, you can now start creating a credential.

 ## Create a credential

 To create your credentials:

 1. Go to the **Credentials** page.
+If you don' see the Credentials page, follow the next two steps.
 1. Select **more** in the left nav, then select **Discover all**.
 1. Under **Data**, select **Credentials**.
 You can pin the page in the left nav to make it more accessible.

-In the credentials page, you can now create your first credential.
+In the credentials page, you can now create your first credential by selecting **New Credential**.

 :::image type="content" source="./media/manage-machines/define-name.png" alt-text="Screenshot of defining the name of the credential.":::

+### Define credential name
 To create your credential, you need to provide the following information:

 - **Credential name**: Enter a name for the credential
 - **Description** (optional)

+### Select credential store
-After selecting **next**, you need to select **Azure Key Vault** as a credential store.
+After selecting **next**, you need to select **Azure key kault** as a credential store.
+1. Select **Connection** as location to use credential.
+Using credential in desktop flow is not supported with Azure Key Vault yet.
+2. Select **Azure key vault** as the type of credential store and then select **Next**

+### Select credential values
-In the last step of the wizard, you select username and password or create new ones:
+In the last step of the wizard, you select credential values.
+With Azure key vault, there are two two types of supported authentications:
+1. **Username and password**: the secret stored in the vault is a password
+2. **Certificate based authentication**: the secret stored in the vault is a certificate.

 - **Username**: To select a username, you can use the dropdown.
 If you don’t have any environment variables, select **new**:
   - **Display name**.
 Enter a name for the environment variable.